bufbuild-ru/docs/docs/curl/index.md

 The `--header` flag may be specified multiple times.
 The headers sent with the request are the union of all values provided.

-## RPC Schema
+## RPC schema

 Transcoding from the binary Protobuf format to JSON requires access to the schema for the messages in question.
 By default, `buf curl` expects the server to expose the [server](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1/reflection.proto) [reflection](https://github.com/connectrpc/grpcreflect-go) [service](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md#known-implementations).

 If the server doesn't support reflection, you can instead indicate the schema to use via a `--schema` option.
-This option accepts the same kind of [inputs](../../reference/inputs/) as `buf build` and `buf generate`, letting you point to Protobuf sources on disk, in a Git repo, or in a [BSR](../../bsr/) module.
+This option accepts the same kind of [inputs](../reference/inputs/) as `buf build` and `buf generate`, letting you point to Protobuf sources on disk, in a Git repo, or in a [BSR](../bsr/) module.

 ```sh
 buf curl \